-Fraudsters have numerous methods for trying to get their hands on our cash and one which is becoming increasingly common is the fake or cloned website.
+Fraudsters have numerous methods for trying to get their hands on your cash.
+One which is becoming ever-more prevalent is the fake or cloned website.

-These sites look like the real thing, and may even have a web address that is very similar to a well-known site, such as the one operated by your bank.
+These sites at first glance look like the real thing, and may even have a web address that is very similar to a well-known site, such as the one operated by your bank.

 Five scams to steal your personal information

 There are several types of websites that may be copied by fraudsters in their nefarious quest to steal your money.
 These include fake banks, financial advisers, and pension firms, fake government and tax websites, fake passport sites and fake ESTA sites (ESTA are the document required by tourists travelling to the USA), fake driving test sites, plus fake retailers, travel companies and online businesses pretending to be reputable companies such as Apple and ebay.

 The criminals’ biggest challenge is getting people to click through to their fake sites, and they do this in one of two ways:

 * Persuading victims to click on the link for a cloned site via an email message.
 This type of scam, known as phishing, normally involves you getting a message that appears to come from your bank or other company, for instance your pension provider or an organisation like Apple or Amazon that you regularly do business with.

 The email might state, for example, that there has been unauthorised activity on your account and that you need to log into the company’s site – via a link in the message – to check everything is ok.

 The link takes you to a site that looks genuine, but is in fact a front that allows the criminals to harvest your log-in and account details.

 * Getting their cloned sites up the top of Google rankings.
 This can involve the fraudsters paying to ensure that their site appears at or near the top of Google’s rankings for certain searches.
 For example, recently, the police warned that a fake National Savings & Investments website had been set up in order to steal people’s money.